midwest-manuscripts/peripheralmss/documentation/style-guide.md

 To refer to the second (back or obverse) side of a book page: **verso**

-**NB**: always include ‘r’ or ‘v’ with folio number, e.g. fols.
+**NB**: always include ‘r’ or ‘v’ with folio number, e.g., fols.
 1r-3v, not 1-3v.
 When indicating a range over the recto/verso of a single
 folio: fol.
 1r-v